Zeno Saltini: Childhood to education

 Zeno Saltini was born in Fossoli in 1900 as the ninth of twelve children to the rich landowners Cesare Saltini and Filomena Rigi.
-His older sister (the third-born) was Maria Anna Saltini Testi (28 August 1889 – 3 December 1957) who founded a religious order and later was proclaimed as Venerable on the path to sainthood.
+His older sister was Maria Anna Saltini Testi, who founded a religious order and later was proclaimed as venerable.
 Three of his brothers would later enter the religious life.

 In 1914 he decided to cease his studies and refused to return to school because he believed that he had learnt subjects of little relevance to life.
 He therefore started to work on his parents' land and soon became acquainted with the miseries and the aspirations of fellow farmworkers and landowners.
 This proved to later be the basis for his life going forward.

 He later was conscripted into the national service in 1917 during World War I and was posted in Florence.
 In 1920 he had a profound encounter with an anarchist (also a fellow soldier whom he knew) who in the presence of other soldiers sustained that Jesus Christ and the Church were little more than obstacles to human progress moving forward.
 Saltini attempted to sustain the complete opposite but realized his educated opponent had the support of most of the gathered soldiers so decided to retreat from the debate before it worsened.
 This incident humiliated Saltini who locked himself in a room and wept.
 He reflected upon this encounter and declared: "I want to be neither a servant nor a master" in the aim that he would change civilization beginning with himself.

 From that point on he decided to resume his studies and entered into a law course at the college in Milan where he also continued to participate in apostolic activities such as working alongside Azione Cattolica.
 Saltini also ended up in Verona at some stage alongside the priest Saint Giovanni Calabria whom he befriended while he also got to know the Bishop of Carpi Giovanni Pranzini.
 He completed his degree in 1929 and set himself on new work in which he aimed to aid those people who were unable to afford adequate legal services.
 But this too challenged Saltini who soon began to realize his true mission in life was to prevent people from falling into misfortune.
 He therefore decided to become a priest in 1930.
 Saltini returned to his alma mater where he underwent theological studies; both Calabria and Pranzini encouraged Saltini in his vocation and aspirations.
 He received his ordination to the priesthood on 4 January 1931 in the Carpi Cathedral from Bishop Pranzini.
 He celebrated his first Mass on 6 January at the Carpi Cathedral and at that Mass took Danilo (aged seventeen) as his spiritual son (Danilo had just been released from prison and had nowhere to go).
 That child served Saltini at the Mass as his altar server.